lskatz/SneakerNet/SneakerNet.plugins/README.md

      `runDirectory/SneakerNet/customdirectory` (where `customdirectory` is a name of your choice), and add any results for the resulting email to `runDirectory/SneakerNet/forEmail`.
 Any files under this directory will be emailed with the SneakerNet email.
+     To add your results to the report.html file, list your results in `runDirectory/SneakerNet/properties.tsv`.
+5. Script versions can be recorded in `runDirectory/SneakerNet/properties.tsv`.

 |Flag|Default value|description|
 |:---|:------------|:-----------|